docmd-io/docs/docs/advanced/browser-api.md

 The Browser API has a few limitations compared to the Node.js CLI:

-1.  **No File System Access:** It cannot scan folders to auto-generate navigation.
-You must provide the `navigation` array explicitly in the config object if you want a sidebar.
+1.  **No File System Access**: It cannot scan folders to auto-generate navigation.
+You must provide the `navigation` array explicitly in the config object.
-2.  **Plugins:** Some Node.js-specific plugins (like Sitemap generation) will not run.
-However, client-side plugins (like Mermaid diagrams) work perfectly.
+2.  **Plugins**: Some Node.js-specific plugins (like Sitemap generation) will not run.